aarons20/NJIT-Testing-Workshop/README.md

 # NJIT-Testing-Workshop
 This repo is intended for demonstrating how unit testing works in a professional setting.
 We will be using Sonarqube to do our code analysis with our simple python project.
-You'll be needing to install a few itmes to get started.
+You'll be needing to install a few items to get started.
 Although installing Sonarqube is not necessary, this readme will provide simple instructions to install Sonarqube locally.

 ## Installing SonarQube
 ### The following instructions will be installing SonarQube locally (PC/Laptop) on Windows.